shuozhixu/academicwriting/README.md

 	- `Tab.\ 3`
 	- `Wang et al.\ [17]`
 	- `Grant No.\ 123456`

+	However, if the period is followed a comma or a semicolon, e.g., `Obama et al.;`, do not add the backslash.
 - For figures and tables, an alternative way is
 	- `Fig.~2`
 	- `Tab.~3`